 Week of Respect

-To recognize this special week, Hatchery Hill will partake in a school-wide activities about respect:
+To recognize this special week, Hatchery Hill held school-wide activities about respect:

 - Students and staff had Spirit Days during the week.